 Australia supported closure of the current TF and suggested that, should DGCA require a mechanism to follow up on policy-related matters arising from its conferences, a separate arrangement, such as a small team under DGCA, could serve as an appropriate platform.
 It was further noted that such an arrangement would provide opportunities for interested member states to participate.

-The Republic of Korea proposed consolidating relevant functions into a single, unified mechanism rather than multiple separate groups.
+The Republic of Korea proposed consolidating relevant functions of the DGCA Conference small team and a potential small Forum support team into a single, unified mechanism rather than multiple separate groups.
 Such a mechanism could review regional needs and action items and support the development of coordinated inputs or working papers to ICAO bodies at the global level.

 New Zealand highlighted the need to carefully consider the scale and resource implications, noting uncertainty regarding the future workload of the proposed single team or mechanism and the risk of expansion beyond initial expectations.